gitony0101/X4DS/HandsOnML2/Chap02_End-to-End Machine Learning Project.md

 9. Ensure **sensitive information** is deleted or protected (e.g., anonymized).
 10. Check the **size and type** of data (time series, sample, geographical, etc.).
 11. **Sample** a test set, **put it aside**, and never look at it.
+    - Create the training/test set to avoid **data snooping bias**.
+    - Purely random sampling methods is generally fine if the dataset is large enough (especially relative to the number of attributes), but if it is not, you run the risk of **introducing a significant sampling bias**, so you need **stratified sampling**.
+THe dataset is divided **into homogeneous subgroups called strata,** and the right number of instances are sampled from each stratum to guarantee that the test set is representative of the overall population

 ### 1.1.5. **Explore the Data**-Try to get insights from a field expert for these steps.